kymry/machine-learning/README.md

-A neural network based on Andrew Ng's Coursera 'Deep Learning' specialization.
+A neural network using Andrew Ng's Coursera 'Deep Learning' specialization as a guidline.